-The main components of operational risks of NWB Bank are losses incurred due to disruptions of the information system, transaction processing and settlement systems, and ineffective procedures, particularly with respect to new services or products, as well as fraudulent and/or unauthorized actions on the part of staff or third parties.
+The main components of operational risks of NWB Bank are losses incurred due to disruptions of the information system, transaction processing and settlement systems, ESG legal risk, including human rights violations or climate or environmental abuses in the financing chain, and ineffective procedures, particularly with respect to new services or products, as well as fraudulent and/or unauthorized actions on the part of staff or third parties.
 These risks are actively monitored and managed.